10 True Crime Movies That Will Chill You to the Bone

 This classic true crime movie follows real-life outlaws Bonnie Parker (Faye Dunaway) and Clyde Barrow (Warren Beatty), who went on a bank-robbing and murder spree during the Great Depression.
 Bonnie and Clyde was considered revolutionary for its unsparing depiction of crime and violence.
 (The final shootout is as shocking today as it was in 1967.)

 Check out the best movies on Netflix Canada right now.

 This Best Picture Oscar winner follows the real-life “Spotlight” team at the Boston Globe, a group of reporters renowned for its in-depth exposés.
 Spotlight is based on the team’s early 2000s investigation into cases of systemic child sex abuse in the Boston area by Roman Catholic priests.
 Michael Keaton, Rachel McAdams and Mark Ruffalo star as the dedicated fact-finders.

 Here’s every Oscar Best Picture winner ranked—from worst to best.

 In Cold Blood (1967)

-Truman Capote’s true crime book In Cold Blood chilled American readers with its disturbing report of a Kansas family murdered in their home by two heartless criminals.
+Truman Capote’s non-fiction book In Cold Blood chilled American readers with its disturbing account of a Kansas family that was murdered in their home by two criminals.
 The film adaptation is just as unnerving.
-Premiering in 1967 shortly after the book, it stars Robert Blake and Scott Wilson as the murderers.
-The flashback structure adds tension, as does the eerie use of black and white cinematography with its layers of shadows and sense of documentary truth—because you know all this really happened.
+Released in 1967, In Cold Blood stars Robert Blake and Scott Wilson as the murderers.
+The film’s flashback structure adds tension, as does its eerie use of stylized black-and-white cinematography.

 Reversal of Fortune (1990)